-- Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
-Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
-Accurately perform laboratory clerical work, including data entry and patient reports.
-(Faculty Defined) - 4.
-Identifies patient specimen and test request by using two identifiers.
-(Faculty Defined) - 5.
-Operates automated instrument by performing quality control, maintenance, and calibrations.
-(Faculty Defined) - 6.
-Perform the complete instrument troubleshooting and documentation.
-(Faculty Defined) - 7.
+Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry.

+- 2. Will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
+Accurately perform laboratory clerical work, including data entry and patient reports. - 4.
+Identifies patient specimen and test request by using two identifiers. - 5.
+Operates automated instrument by performing quality control, maintenance, calibrations, and troubleshooting. - 6.
 Handles expected workload for entry level technician.
-(Faculty Defined)